software-assignments-spring2021/spring-2019-organizer/README.md

    4. First run our server:
       1. from commandline, do `cd server`
       2. install dependencies by `npm install`.
-      3. if you want to use our crawler function, you need to install google chrome and follow the [answer to the stackoverflow question](https://stackoverflow.com/questions/40555930/selenium-chromedriver-executable-needs-to-be-in-path) to add the driver path and then do `pip install -r requirements.txt`
+      3. **if you want to use our crawler function, you need to install Google Chrome and [chrome driver](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+Once you have download the chrome driver you have to set the path for execution by doing the following things**:
+         1. Find your python script path by typing `which python` and then you might get an output like `/usr/local/bin/python3`
+         2. Unzip your chrome driver and put this file under `/usr/local/bin/` and then go to your project directory `your-path/organizer/server` do `pip install -r requirements.txt`
-      4. run the server: go to src directory (`cd src`) and run `node app.js`.
+         3. run the server: go to src directory (`cd src`) and run `node app.js`.
    5. Open another terminal to run the front-end react application:
       1. go to the client directory (path/to/organizer/client)
       2. install or dependencies by running `npm install`